NVIDIA/nvidia-docker/README.md

 ## Getting Started

-**Make sure you have installed the [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and Docker engine for your Linux distribution**
+**Make sure you have installed the [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and Docker engine for your Linux distribution.**

-**Note that you do not need to install the CUDA Toolkit on the host system, but the NVIDIA driver needs to be installed**
+**Note that you do not need to install the CUDA Toolkit on the host system, but the NVIDIA driver needs to be installed.**

 For instructions on getting started with the NVIDIA Container Toolkit, refer to the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).